There are three goals in organizing and naming your files:

 For most of your audience, you can "pre-load" the Subject of the e-mail by specifying the link as shown below:

 If you have a roster of students, use a consistent format and display each individual's e-mail address as a clickable "mailto" link.
 If any of the individuals has a personal home page, make their name in the roster a link to their personal home page.

 Special considerations apply to students (including both undergraduate majors and graduate students in the department), because they have the right, under Federal law, to require the University to conceal their presence as students at the University.
 At any given time, about 100 students at Ohio University have active requests for such privacy.
 There is a standard form that students fill out and submit to the Registrar's Office, to exercise this right.
 The Registrar's Office staff then mark that student's records in the SIS system.

 Any web-visible roster of students must have a prominently displayed revision date.
 That revision date must not be changed without confirming that none of the listed students has requested privacy.
-That confirmation can be done directly using SIS, or indirectly using the people search feature found at the top right of many Ohio University pages, because the people search system is regularly updated from SIS, and all students whose SIS record indicates that they have requested privacy are concealed by the people search.
+That confirmation can be done directly using SIS, or indirectly using the people search feature found on many Ohio University pages.

 For training in using SIS, contact the Registrar's Office.
 To use the people search for this purpose, go to the Front Door, https://www.ohio.edu/, click on search icon (magnifying glass) in the upper-right, click in the search box, type the student's name, select "People" instead of "ohio.edu," and click on the "Search" button.
 If you find the student, all is well.
 If you don't find the student, remove his or her name from the displayed list unless you can confirm directly with him or her that he or she still wants to be listed.